-Beyond these broad subject matter categories, Section 5 states that tests "shall be developed and conducted under rules and regulations prescribed by the insurance commissioner."
+Beyond these broad subject matter categories, Section 5 requires the state insurance commissioner to prescribe the rules and regulations governing the manner in which states that such tests "shall be are developed and conducted under rules and regulations prescribed by the insurance commissioner."

-In order to provide more uniformity in state licensing practices, the 2012 revised ULS for Exam Content or Subject Area and Testing Administration Standards establishes implementation of the "Exam Content and Testing Administration Recommended Best Practices found in Chapter 8 of the NAIC State Licensing Handbook" as the uniform standard.
+In order toTo provide more uniformity in state licensing practices, the 2012 revised ULS for Exam Content or Subject Area and Testing Administration Standards establishes as the uniform standard implementation of the "Exam Content and Testing Administration Recommended Best Practices found in Chapter 8 of the NAIC State Licensing Handbook." as the uniform standard.